 Our professional team are also busy hand making our 14 sets of 56 tennis balls, stringing racquets, taking lessons and clinics, marking competition matches and organising tournaments.
 There is also a range of tennis apparel available to purchase from the Pro-shop.

-We are blessed to have a very experienced Pro team, headed by Frank Filippelli & Jonathan Howell and includes Paul Tabley, Kate Leeming and Nick Howell.
+We are blessed to have a very experienced Pro team, headed by Frank Filippelli & Jonathan Howell and includes Chris Chapman, Kate Leeming and John Woods-Casey.
 They have worked in many Clubs throughout the world, ranked highly as players and know their craft well.
 Their contribution is greatly appreciated by the members.

 real tennis is the original racquet sport from which the modern game of lawn tennis, or tennis, is descended.
 Real tennis is still played by enthusiasts on 47 existing courts in Australia, the United Kingdom, the United States and France.